Working with demotions¶

 selected_category must be used.

-Demotions are fully utilised in:
+Demotions are fully utilized in:

 - Product list panel, when using relevance or sales as sort order